Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

   ![](./media/image12.jpg)

-8. The IP Integrator adds local memory and debug to the processor block and connects a Clocking Wizard and Processor System Reset to the subsystem.
+8. The IP integrator  adds local memory and debug to the processor block and connects a Clocking Wizard and Processor System Reset to the subsystem.